 - screen the hearing of all babies by one month of age

 - refer any babies with possible hearing impairment for diagnostic testing with an audiologist by three months of age

 - start early intervention for those babies with hearing loss by six months of age

 What is screening?

 Screening equipment plays specific sounds into your baby’s ears and records the responses from your baby.
 The screening technology might be different in different parts of Australia.
 In most places, your baby will be screened in hospital, before you take your baby home.
-Each state has its own way of following up on babies who don’t have a hearing screen in hospital.
+Each state has its own way of following up on babies who don’t have a hearing screen in the hospital.

 Each state also has its own way of referring babies to audiology and supporting parents and families.
 Hearing screening isn’t compulsory.
 You have to give your permission for your baby to be screened, which means signing a consent form.

-If the screening test doesn’t pick up any hearing problems at birth, or your child didn’t have his hearing screened as a newborn, but you’re concerned about your child’s hearing, speech or language development, ask your doctor to refer you to an audiologist to get your child’s hearing tested.
+If the screening test doesn’t pick up any hearing problems at birth, or your child didn’t have his hearing screened as a newborn, but you’re concerned about your child’s hearing, speech, or language development, ask your doctor to refer you to an audiologist to get your child’s hearing tested.

 Early diagnosis of hearing impairment means your child can get early intervention and support.
 This can make a big difference to her language development.
-If your child has undiagnosed hearing impairment in early childhood, she could miss out on essential learning and development opportunities.
+If your child has an undiagnosed hearing impairment in early childhood, she could miss out on essential learning and development opportunities.